krivit/tratihubis/README.txt

 2) Write a tratihubis config file
 See sample-ticket-export.cfg

+3) Configure repository
+ - Create labels for all Trac keywords, resolutions, priorities, and ticket types that you want to preserve
+ - Ensure all users for whom you have tokens and who will be issue creators are listed as collaborators on the repository
+ - Enable issues

+Do this for both a practice repository and your real repository.

 3) Practice ticket imports
 Run your ticket import into a new / practice repository.
 Check that it works and the new github issues look good.
 Then delete that repository.

 4) Import tickets
-Run command something like: python ./tratihubis.py ../my-ticket-export.cfg --skipExisting --really
+Run command something like: `python ./tratihubis.py ../my-ticket-export.cfg --skipExisting --really`

+Note the use of `--skipExisting` to allow picking up where an interrupted import left off.